Where to stay in Queenstown (the best areas and hotels)

 Tahuna Pod Hostel

-It’s still New Zealand owned, and as far as Queenstown hostels go, it’s really nice.
-The crowd is a bit more age diverse than some of the other budget options (I didn’t feel out of place) and it’s small enough that it’s still quiet.
+Guests in Tahuna are a little more diverse in age than some of the other budget options (I didn’t feel out of place) and it’s small enough that it’s still quiet.

 Frankton

-I really enjoyed staying in Frankton on my most recent visit to Queenstown.
-Granted, Frankton is mostly strip malls, supermarkets and the airport, but it’s really convenient if most of your planned activities are outside of Queenstown itself.
+Frankton is mostly strip malls, supermarkets and the airport, but it’s convenient if most of your planned activities are outside of Queenstown itself.

 Parking is much easier to find and usually free, you’re close to amenities if you need to shop for snacks before a hike, and the airport is literally walking distance from some properties.